telerik/ajax-docs/general-information/controlling-visual-appearance/fonts.md

 ### Lightweight Render Mode

 In the [Lightweight Render Mode]({%slug controls/render-modes%}) all UI for ASP.NET AJAX controls do not have a default font as of **Q1 2016 SP1**.

 This means the controls do not have `font-size`, `font-family`, `font-weight` and `font-style` predefined and inherit the font-size of the `<body>` element if such is set.
 Otherwise, the default browser values apply.
-This provides all Telerik controls on the page with have the same look and feel by making use of their [elastic design capabilities]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/responsive,-adaptive-and-elastic-capabilities%}).
+This provides all Telerik controls on the page with the same look and feel by making use of their [elastic design capabilities]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/responsive,-adaptive-and-elastic-capabilities%}).

 In case a Telerik control is placed in a container with explicit font set, the Telerik control will inherit this font or the font of the first wrapper element that has font specified.